zabirauf/InkyPi/README.md

 - Web Interface allows you to update and configure the display from any device on your network
 - Minimize distractions: no LEDS, noise, or notifications, just the content you care about
 - Easy installation and configuration, perfect for beginners and makers alike
-- Open source: distributed under the MIT license, allowing you to modify, customize, and create your own plugins
+- Open source project allowing you to modify, customize, and create your own plugins

 **Plugins**: